crespire/portfolio-v2/src/_projects/eznewswire.md

 layout: page
 title: EZ Newswire
 description: A press release generator and publication network for small businesses to share news with the world.
-technologies: ['Ruby on Rails', 'Hotwire']
+tech: ['Ruby on Rails', 'Hotwire']
 order: 1
 ---